Ecwid/ecwid-api-docs/includes/_authentication.md

 Field | Description
 ----- | -----------
-access_token | Authorization token.
-This is a key your app will use to access Ecwid API on behalf of the user. token_type | `bearer` (it's always `bearer`) scope | List of permissions (API access levels) given to the app, separated by space store_id | Ecwid store ID (a unique Ecwid account identificator) public_token | Public authorization token.
+access_token | Private authorization token.
+This is a key your app will use to access Ecwid API on behalf of the user. token_type | `bearer` (it's always `bearer`) scope | List of permissions (API access levels) given to the app, separated by space store_id | Ecwid store ID (a unique Ecwid account identificator) public_token | Public authorization token to access public part of a store in Ecwid REST API.
 Provided if requested access scopes contain `public_storefront` scope.

 <aside class="notice">
 For security reasons, a temporary code can be exchanged to an access token only once.
 In case of second attempt, the previously provided access token is automatically disabled.